vsespb/mt-aws-glacier/README.md

 For files created by mt-aws-glacier version 0.8x and higher original filenames will be restored.
 For other files archive_id will be used as filename.
 See Amazon Glacier metadata format for mt-aws-glacier here: [Amazon Glacier metadata format used by mt-aws glacier][Amazon Glacier metadata format used by mt-aws glacier]

 [Amazon Glacier metadata format used by mt-aws glacier]:https://github.com/vsespb/mt-aws-glacier/blob/86031708866c7b444b6f8efa4900f42536c91c5a/MetaData.pm#L35

+## Journal concept

+#### What is Journal

+Journal is a file in local filesystem, which contains list of all files, uploaded to Amazon Glacier.
+Strictly saying, this file contains a list of operations (list of records), performed with Amazon Glacier vault.
+Main operations are: file creation and file deletion.

+Create operation records contains: *local filename* (relative to transfer root - `--dir`), file *size*, file last *modification time* (in 1 second resolution), file *TreeHash* (Amazon hashing algorithm, based on SHA256), file upload time, and Amazon Glacier *archive id*

+Delete operation records contains *local filename* and corresponding Amazon Glacier *archive id*

+Having such list of operation, we can, any time reconstruct list of files, that are currently stored in Amazon Glacier.

+As you see Journal records don't contain Amazon Glacier *region*, *vault*, file permissions, last access times and other filesystem metadata.

+Thus you should always use a separate Journal file for each Amazon Glacier *vault*.
+Also, file metadata (except filename and file *modification time*) will be lost, if you restore files from Amazon Glacier.

+#### Some Journal properties

+* It's a text file.
+You can parse it with `grep` `awk` `cut`, `tail` etc, to extract information in case you need perform some advanced stuff, that `mtglacier` can't do (NOTE: make sure you know what you're doing ).

+	To view only some files:

+		grep Majorca Photos.journal

+	To view only creation records:

+		grep CREATED Photos.journal | wc -l

+	To compare only important files of two journals

+		cut journal -f 4,5,6,7,8 |sort > journal.cut
+		cut new-journal -f 4,5,6,7,8 |sort > new-journal.cut
+		diff journal.cut new-journal.cut

+* Each text line in a file represent one record

+* It's an append-only file.
+File opened in append-only mode, and new records only added to the end.
+This guarantees that you can recover Journal file to previous state in case of bug in program/crash/some power/filesystem issues.
+You can even use `chattr +a` to set append-only protection to the Journal.

+* As Journal file is append-only, it's easy to perform incremental backups of it

+#### Why Journal is a file in local filesystem file, but not in online Cloud storage (like Amazon S3 or Amazon DynamoDB)?

+Journal is needed to restore backup, and we can expect that if you need to restore a backup, that means that you lost your filesystem, together with Journal.

+However Journal also needed to perform *new backups* (`sync` command), to determine which files are already in Glacier and which are not.
+And also to checking local file integrity (`check-local-hash` command).
+Actually, usually you perform new backups every day.
+And you restore backups (and loose your filesystem) very rare.

+So fast (local) journal is essential to perform new backups fast and cheap (important for users who backups thousands or millions of files).

+And if you lost your journal, you can restore it from Amazon Glacier (see `retrieve-inventory` command).
+Also it's recommended to backup your journal to another backup system (Amazon S3 ?
+Dropbox ?) with another tool, because retrieving inventory from Amazon Glacier is pretty slow.

+Also some users might want to backup *same* files from *multiple* different locations.
+They will need *synchronization* solution for journal files.

+Anyway I think problem of putting Journals into cloud can be automated and solved with 3 lines bash script..

+#### How to maintain a relation between my journal files and my vaults?

+1. You can name journal with same name as your vault.
+Example: Vault name is `Photos`.
+Journal file name is `Photos.journal`.
+Or `eu-west-1-Photos.journal`

+2. (Almost) Any command line option can be used in config file, so you can create `myphotos.cfg` with following content:

+		key=YOURKEY
+		secret=YOURSECRET
+		protocol=http
+		region=us-east-1
+		vault=Photos
+		journal=/home/me/.glacier/photos.journal

+#### Why Journal does not contain region/vault information?

+Keeping journal/vault in config does looks to me more like a Unix way.
+It can be a bit danger, but easier to maintain, because:

+1. Let's imaging I decided to put region/vault into Journal.
+There are two options:

+	a.
+Put it into beginning of the file, before journal creation.

+	b.
+Store same region/vault in each record of the file.
+It looks like a waste of disk space.

+	Option (a) looks better.
+So this way journal will contain something like

+		region=us-east-1
+		vault=Photos

+	in the beginning.
+But same can be achieved by putting same lines to the config file (see previous question)

+2. Also, putting vault/region to journal will make command line options `--vault` and `--region` useless for general commands and will require to add another command (something like `create-journal-file`)

+3. There is a possibility to use different *account id* in Amazon Glacier (i.e. different person's account).
+It's not supported yet in `mtglacier`, but when it will, I'll have to store *account id* together with *region*/*vault*.
+Also default *account id* is '-' (means 'my account').
+If one wish to use same vault from a different Amazon Glacier account, he'll have to change '-' to real account id.
+So need to have ability to edit *account id*.
+And *region/vault* information does not have sense without account.

+4. Some users can have different permissions for different vaults, so they needs to maintain `key`/`secret`/`account_id` `region/vault` `journal` relation in same place
+(this only can be config file, because involves `secret`)

+5. Amazon might allow renaming of vaults or moving it across regions, in the future.

+6. Currently journal consists of independent records, so can be split to separate records using `grep`, or several journals can be merged using `cat` (but be careful if doing that)

+7. In the future, there can be other features and options added, such as compression/encryption, which might require to decide again where to put new attributes for it.

+8. Usually there is different policy for backing up config files and journal files (modifiable).
+So if you loose your journal file, you won't be sure which config corresponds to which *vault* (and journal file can be restored from a *vault*)

+9. It's better to keep relation between *vault* and transfer root (`--dir` option) in one place, such as config file.

+#### Why Journal (and metadata stored in Amazon Glacier) does not contain file's metadata (like permissions)?

+If you want to store permissions, put your files to archives before backup to Amazon Glacier.
+There are lot's of different possible things to store as file metadata information, most of them are not portable.
+Take a look on archives file formats - different formats allows to store different metadata.

+It's possible that in the future `mtglacier` will support some other metadata things.

 ## Other commands